Christabel Moseley BVSc MRCVS

-At home I have a 15-year-old cat called JC, and usually a host of foster kittens too!
+At home I have a foster cat called Ruby Tuesday and usually a host of foster kittens too!

 I joined the Twickenham Veterinary Surgery Team in April 2016, having worked for a while in a veterinary hospital.
 My days can be very variable, one minute I will be vaccinating a pet, consulting and interacting with owners, and the next I can be operating or dealing with an emergency.
 I have a particular interest in internal medicine which I will be pursuing in 2017 by studying towards a certificate which may take 3 - 5 years of further study.